Skip to Content

 • Sturdy, closed-toe trail-running shoes (minimalist or ultralight shoes Not recommended)

-• Warm and water-proof gloves
+• Warm gloves (waterproof strongly recommended)

 • Waterproof overpants